benjamindkilleen/cispa/README.md

 # cispa

 Template for CIS I programming assignments at Johns Hopkins.
-[Here](https://ciis.lcsr.jhu.edu/doku.php?id=courses:455-655:455-655) is the corse page.
+[Here](https://ciis.lcsr.jhu.edu/doku.php?id=courses:455-655:455-655) is the course page.

 You may need to modify this README to contain the proper urls for your repository.